 Protection: Transfer tape helps to protect the vinyl during the transfer process, reducing the risk of damage or distortion.

-Transfer tape is a helpful tool when working with Cricut machines and adhesive vinyl, as it makes transferring and placing vinyl graphics much easier and more precise.
+Transfer tape is a helpful tool when working with Cricut cutting machines and adhesive vinyl, as it makes transferring and placing vinyl graphics much easier and more precise.

 If you find that your transfer tape is too sticky, there are a few things you can try to make it easier to work with: